-Aquanauts: For kids in the 3- to 5-year-old age group, activities occur in 15-minute intervals and range from beach games and hula-hoop contests to story time and the creation of fish kites via the ship's partnership with Crayola.
+Aquanauts: For kids in the 3- to 5-year-old age group, activities occur in 15-minute intervals and range from beach games and hula-hoop contests to story time.
 Adventure Science makes learning fun with hands-on science experiments.
-I was especially enchanted with the day two opportunity for tykes to get their photos taken with the captain.
 To participate in Aquanauts, children must be potty-trained.

-Explorers: The program for 6- to 8-year-olds changes in half-hour intervals and is centered on the Explorer room, where there's space enough for free play (cartoons, coloring, board games), AdventureArt by Crayola, dancing and even bingo.
-The occasional group meal takes place at either Windjammer or Johnny Rocket's, and the Royal Caribbean dancers even hold a dance class for the kids.
+Explorers: The program for 6- to 8-year-olds changes in half-hour intervals and is centered on the Explorer room, where there's space enough for free play (cartoons, coloring, board games), dancing, bingo, art and science experiments, foosball, and PlayStation.
+Outside play includes basketball and soccer, which takes place on the basketball court.
+Royal Caribbean dancers even hold a dance class for the kids.

-Note: A relatively new addition to the program for Aquanauts, Explorers and Voyagers is a "lunch and play" feature on sea days; for $7.95 per child, kids have a two-hour playtime (typically, the facility would be closed at lunch) that includes food and activities.
+Note: Aquanauts, Explorers and Voyagers is a "lunch and play" feature on sea days; for $7.95 per child, kids have a two-hour playtime (typically, the facility would be closed at lunch) that includes food and activities.
 All three groups participate in family-friendly play, like karaoke and scavenger hunts.
 Group babysitting, dubbed "Late Night Party Zone," is available during the evening; the cost is $5 per hour, per child, and it runs until 2 a.m.

 In-stateroom babysitting is available for children from 1 year old onward.
 The cost is $10 per hour for one or two children, $15 for three or more from one family.

-Teens, ages 12 to 17, are divided into two groups, though, in some cases, they do share activities and venues.
+Royal classifies teens as ages 12 to 17, and divides them into two groups, though, in some cases, they do share activities and venues.
 Other times, they're separate, such as with disco nights in the Labyrinth.
 (The 12- to 14-year-olds are able to participate from 10:30 to 11:30 p.m., while the older group gets the 11:45 p.m. to 1 a.m. time slot.)

 Teens (12 to 14): This group is supervised by Adventure Ocean Staff and is based in The Living Room.
 The program is far less structured; there are a handful of group activities, such as dodge ball competitions, mini-golf ball-driving, bingo, karaoke, "boogie boarding under the stars" at the FlowRider and clay-sculpting.
+In the evenings, there is Prom Night and a Pajama Party Hangout.
 But, there's lots of free time for just hangin' in The Living Room.

-Teens (15 to 17): Home for these passengers is Fuel, a teens-only nightclub that's got a juice bar, a bunch of comfy chairs and not much else.
+Teens (15 to 17): Home for these passengers is Fuel, a teens-only nightclub that's got a bunch of comfy chairs and TV screens and a dance floor and DJ booth.
 There are a handful of activities, mostly recreationally inclined (teen ice-skating, Scratch D.J.
 Academy, Wii tournaments).
-Otherwise, there's no group counselor, and teens pretty much just do their own thing.
+There is a teen counselor on hyand, but there;s no obligation to participate and teens pretty much just do their own thing.
 Teens also have access to a specially-dedicated outdoor deck area.

-A very popular destination on my cruise was the ship's vast games arcade.
-It's located right in the center of the kids facilities and was dominated, as a result, by young passengers.
+The ship's vast games arcade is always popular.
+It's located right in the center of the kids facilities and is dominated by young passengers.